Anubhab17/STXGCN/README.md

 # STXGCN

-##Folders
+**#Folders**

-/data contains the cleaned data of the air pollutants along with the
+""data"" contains the cleaned data of the air pollutants along with the